Massive-mode polarization entangled biphoton frequency comb

 \subsection{Analysis of the generated polarization entangled BFC}

-In the manuscript, we discussed about the simplified model for generating polarization entangled BFC.
-Here let us analyze the polarization entangled BFC generated in the experiment with a more realistic model.
-As well as Eq.~\eqref{state}, the time evolution of the cavity-enhanced SPDC for arbitrary pump power is represented by
+In the manuscript, we discuss a simplified model for generating polarization-entangled BFCs.
+Here, we analyze the polarization-entangled BFCs generated in the experiment using a more realistic model.
+As well as equation~\eqref{state}, the time evolution of the cavity-enhanced SPDC for arbitrary pump power is represented by